History of PK Floats, Inc.

 Levi Guimond – Manufacturing Engineer

 Levi was raised right here in Lincoln Maine, where aviation has always been one of his passions.
 He attended the University of Maine for Mechanical Engineering Technology and graduated in 2010.
-After graduation Levi was able to complete his primary flight training.
+After graduation Levi was able to complete his primary flight training in 2011.
 He has since added a tailwheel endorsement and a float rating.
 Levi takes pride in his work, whether he is engineering a part to make it stronger or lighter, or programming the CNC router to cut out parts for a new float.
 Levi is a float plane pilot and understands the trust you must place in your equipment when operating in the backcountry.
 This understanding goes into each product here at PK Floats.